blockchaintp/sextant/docs/deployments/management.md

   generic interactions are covered in the next section
 - In the case of the Daml deployments there is also a fourth `Settings` option (in the form of a _gear_ icon) which lets you interact with the Daml ledger
-- In the case of the TFS on Sawtooth deployment there is also a fourth `Settings` option that lets you interact with the Taekion File System™
+- In the case of the TFS™ on Sawtooth deployment there is also a fourth `Settings` option that lets you interact with the Taekion File System™

 ## Generic Interactions